affinitydb/doc/terminology.md

 the thumbnail [property](#property) be stored on _separate_ pages.

 ###Identity
-Each instance of a ChaosDB database is associated with the *identity* of a primary owner.
+Each instance of an Affinity database is associated with the *identity* of a primary owner.
 The owner can authorize guest users (*identities*) to access subsets of the data (using [ACLs](#acl)), or to create new data (in principle, the owner can also fetch data from another user's database and cache it locally, but this is not fully exposed in the current version).